LS-Instruments/WebSocket-Actor/README.md

 #### 512004: The WebSocket Server is not accepting the definition of any new service.
 In case one tries to add a service to a "WebSocket Server" actor that stopped accepting the addition of new services (see Error 512003) this error is generated  and forwarded to the subscriber of the "WebSocket Server" actor.

-### Errors
+### Other Errors
-The following error, when triggered, are reported to the subscriber by means of the concrete implementation of the "WebSocket Server-Service Enqueuer Msg.lvclass" abstract message.
+The following errors, when triggered, are reported to the subscriber by means of the concrete implementation of the "WebSocket Server-Service Enqueuer Msg.lvclass" abstract message.

-#### 512005" The WebSocket Server Manager cannot launch the specified WebSocket Server.
+#### 512005: The WebSocket Server Manager cannot launch the specified WebSocket Server.
 Server already running.
 When launching a "WebSocket Server" actor, the "WebSocket Server Manager" found that a server with the specified listener settings is already running.

-#### 512006" The WebSocket Server Manager cannot stop the specified WebSocket Server.
+#### 512006: The WebSocket Server Manager cannot stop the specified WebSocket Server.
 Server not running.
 When stopping a "WebSocket Server" actor, the "WebSocket Server Manager" found that a server with the specified listener settings is not running.

-#### 512007" The WebSocket Server cannot add the specified WebSocket Service.
+#### 512007: The WebSocket Server cannot add the specified WebSocket Service.
 Service already running.
 When adding a "WebSocket Service" to a "WebSocket Server" the "WebSocket Server" actor found that a service with the specified service name already running.

 # API